abdelaziz-mahdy/marketing_site_tester/README.md

-# Claude Flow BLE - Marketing Site
+# Wireless Testing Toolkit - Marketing Site

-A professional marketing website for Claude Flow BLE, a comprehensive BLE and NFC communication testing application.
+A professional marketing website for Wireless Testing Toolkit, a comprehensive BLE and NFC communication testing application.

 ## Project Overview

-This is a slide-based marketing site showcasing the features, use cases, and value proposition of the Claude Flow BLE app.
+This is a slide-based marketing site showcasing the features, use cases, and value proposition of the Wireless Testing Toolkit app.
 The site uses a modern, accessible design with smooth transitions between content sections.

 ## Technology Stack